espouken/MalumMenu/README.md

 #### Additions
 - Added "Auto-Fix Lights On Use" (Ship category)
+- Added "Auto-Fix Comms On Use" (Ship category)
 - Added "Bind Close Room" keybind to close doors in current/previous room (Ship category, note: doesn't work properly on decontamination)
 - Added "Event Logger" to ESP category, which logs: kills, body reports, votes, sabotages, completed tasks, vent entries/exits, and shapeshifts
+- Added "Event Logger Filter" sub-tab to ESP category with options to choose what you want to log on Event Logger
 - Added "Radar" sub-tab to ESP category with replay functionality, featuring:
   - Player rendering for Crewmates, Impostors, Ghosts and Dead bodys
   - Tracking with color/role-based display options (else its role color based)